-Turned parts are those created from rotating a work-piece in order to subtract material from it using cutters.
-The work-piece is rotated about its center axis via a spindle.
-Turned work-pieces may be subjected to facing, straight turning, taper turning, grooving, cutoffs, threading, and many others.
+Turned parts are those created by rotating a workpiece to subtract material using cutters.
+The workpiece is rotated about its center axis via a spindle.
+Turned workpieces may be subjected to facing, straight turning, taper turning, grooving, cutoffs, threading, and many other subtractive manufacturing techniques.

-In order to properly design an economical part, engineers must consider the method of subtractive manufacturing to be used on the part.
+To properly design an economical part, engineers must consider the method of subtractive manufacturing to be used on the part.
 Engine lathes are the least expensive and lowest quality option.
-The tool acts parallel and transverse to the axis of rotation of the work-piece with cutting tools mounted to turrets.
+The tool acts parallel and transverse to the axis of rotation of the workpiece with cutting tools mounted to turrets.

-Turret lathes, sometimes referred to as “hard-screw machines,” utilize a cutting method where cutters are mounted on a hexagonal turret on a lathe bed.
-This turret is mounted to a saddle which is power driven down the lathe.
+Turret lathes, sometimes called "hard-screw machines," utilize a cutting method where cutters are mounted on a hexagonal turret on a lathe bed.
+This turret is mounted to a saddle power driven down the lathe.
 This system is more expensive than the engine lathe but tends to produce parts faster.

-CNC machines utilize numerical control recipes to drive a cutter through a pre-programmed sequence of actions as a work-piece is rotated on a lathe.
-CNC machines may act just through recipes or utilize a computer feedback system to ensure a higher quality part.
-CNC-style machines are much more expansive than turret lathes but have extremely high repeatability and speed.
+CNC machines utilize numerical control recipes to drive a cutter through a pre-programmed sequence of actions as a workpiece is rotated on a lathe.
+CNC machines may act just through recipes or utilize a computer feedback system to ensure higher-quality parts.
+CNC-style machines are much more expansive than turret lathes but have high repeatability and speed.

-Spindle chuckers operate by inserting the work-piece to a special chuck system.
+Spindle chuckers operate by inserting the workpiece into a special chuck system.
 The cross-slide and end-turret tools automatically work the part once manufacturing has begun.
 These systems may use one or more chuckers to improve speed.
-Chuckers are both the most expensive tooling system and the fastest when it comes to turned parts and products.
+Chuckers are both the most expensive tooling system and the fastest for turned parts and products.